 Save the Family provides career development services, mental health and substance abuse support, financial literacy and budgeting classes, and other programs to meet the needs of parents in our programs.
 Other offerings include life-skills, budgeting, parenting, and domestic violence/trauma healing classes and support groups, landlord-tenant relations, family planning, wellness, nutrition and food budgeting, and legal services.

 MENTAL HEALTH AND SUBSTANCE ABUSE SUPPORT

 Services include an in-house Counselor who works in tandem with Case Managers and other Direct Services Staff to assist clients with addressing mental health and/or substance abuse issues that may be presenting barriers to achieving self-sufficiency.
 Clients are provided with substance abuse rehabilitation, support, education services and connections with appropriate community supports.

-Services include drop-in childcare for infants-five year olds and after-school/summer programming for school-aged children.
+The Families enrolled in our programs can enjoy numerous child related services including drop-in childcare for infants-five year olds and after-school/summer programming for school-aged children.
 Programs are provided at our main campus where infants and preschoolers are cared for on-site while their parents work on securing income and housing, or during parent meetings with case managers.
 School-aged children engage in life-skills, arts/crafts, homework help, and prevention education after school and during the summer.
 Children are also connected with summer camps and other extracurricular activities, and we provide fee assistance and transportation for these purposes as needed.